-Botox, dermal fillers and the various injectables can provide excellent results for many indications.
+Botox, dermal fillers and other cosmetic solutions can provide excellent results for many indications.
 However when treating patients do not forget the skin, good skin will always enhance their appearance.

 Why introduce skin care to your clinic?